thillRobot/carla_simulator/docs/maps.md

 ```
 netconvert --osm maps/TNTECH04/TNTECH04.osm --opendrive-output maps/TNTECH04/TNTECH.xodr --proj.plain-geo --heightmap.geotiff maps/TNTECH04/TNTECH04_16.tif --osm.elevation
 ```

+This process work **but** there is a problem with the junctions in the resulting .xodr file.
+This can be corrected in Roadrunner, but it takes a long time.
+Also, the resulting juctions are different than the real junctions.
+This is not an ideal solution.
+Solving the angular distortion issue mentioned above (or learning the right way) should make this problem irrelevant.
+You can read about the corrupt junction in issue (#3009)[https://github.com/carla-simulator/carla/issues/3009] and others.
+See more discussion in issues section below.

 ##### Step 2 Option 4 - Convert using CARLA and OSM2ODR
 I need to test this.
 Look at `carla/Util/OSM2ODR/src/OSM2ODR.cpp`